aaronblohowiak/soundcloud-cli-ruby/README.md

     create     creates a new playlist
     delete     deletes a playlist by id
     get        Retrieve information about a playlist

-options
-    -h --help    show help for this command

 options for sc
     -h --help    show help for this command